 Do you have questions?
 You can contact your Student Integration Coordinator with questions about your experience.
 We are happy to answer your questions, connect you to supports, and offer encouragement and resources to support your success.

 If you would like to request an appointment to meet with your Student Integration Coordinator at your campus after you arrive in Winnipeg for cultural or settlement advising, please contact them by email:

 Norlan Page ( Notre Dame Campus and Stevenson Campus)

 Lauren Konrad ( Exchange District Campus and Regional Campuses)

-The Cultural Diversity Awareness Course was developed on behalf of Red River College, by Norlan Page (Student Integration Coordinator) and Bradley West, CHRP, CCP (Diversity Initiatives Coordinator) in the Diversity and Intercultural Services department, with guidance and support from Nora Sobel, B.A.
+The Cultural Orientation was developed on behalf of Red River College, by Norlan Page (Student Integration Coordinator) and Bradley West, CHRP, CCP (Diversity Initiatives Coordinator) in the Diversity and Intercultural Services department, with guidance and support from Nora Sobel, B.A.
 M.Ed.
 (A/Manager).
 Videos were produced by eTV Learning Technologies.
-This Pre-program Cultural Awareness Course was developed for Red River College by Norlan Page.
+This Pre-program Cultural Orientation was developed for Red River College by Norlan Page.

 Photos featured in this document are taken from the Red River College Flickr page.